abisop/nuttx-docs/en/components/filesystem/cromfs.md

 LZF compression is not known for its high compression ratios, but rather for fast decompression.
-According to the author of the LZF decompression routine, it is nearly as fast as a memcpy\!
+According to the author of the LZF decompression routine, it is nearly as fast as a memcpy!

 There is also a new tool at /tools/gencromfs.c that will generate binary images for the NuttX CROMFS file system and and an example CROMFS file